 As the 3D industry expands, more vertical markets are in search of a 3D printer that can deliver a suitable quality print for their industry at the right price.
 And as such, new requirements are really pushing the envelope on SLS 3D printers.

-This article will focus on those new requirements and discuss the optical limitations that all other SLS 3D printer manufacturers are facing.
-When most people think of 3D printing, they imagine a decorative three-dimensional trinket; however, in the SLS world this couldn’t be further from the truth.
+This article will be focusing on those new requirements and discuss the optical limitations that all other SLS/SLM 3D printer manufacturers are facing.
+When most people think of 3D printing, they imagine a decorative three-dimensional trinket; however, in the SLS/SLM world, this couldn’t be further from the truth.
 This technology isn’t about printing a decorative 3D lamp, it’s about printing a replacement part for your antique car, a rocket exhaust valve, or even an anvil.

 Fig .1 typical DMLS printer